lgozasht/ARTIC-2-UShER/README.md

 ## Fasta2UShER

-We provide a tool, Fasta2UShER.py, that converts SARS-CoV-2 genomic data in fasta format into a merged VCF viable for input to UShER (see https://github.com/yatisht/usher ).
-Fasta2UShER.py can take one or many multiple sequence alignment files as input (including standard multiple sequence alignment output from the SARS-CoV-2 ARTIC Network protocol, see https://artic.network/ncov-2019).
+We provide a tool, Fasta2UShER.py, that converts SARS-CoV-2 genomic data in fasta format into a merged VCF viable for input to UShER.
+Fasta2UShER.py can take a multiple sequence alignment (MSA) file as input (including standard MSA output from the [SARS-CoV-2 ARTIC Network protocol](https://artic.network/ncov-2019)).
 Fasta2UShER.py also possesses an input option for unalifgned SARS-CoV-2 data.
-In this case Fasta2UShER.py employs multiple alignment using fast Fourier transform (MAFFT, see https://mafft.cbrc.jp/alignment/software/) to construct an alignment for each user specified sequence with the SARS-CoV-2 reference.
-In addition, Fasta2UShER.py considers missing data and can automatically filter variants at problematic sites (see https://virological.org/t/issues-with-sars-cov-2-sequencing-data/473/12 and https://www.biorxiv.org/content/biorxiv/early/2020/06/09/2020.06.08.141127.full.pdf).
+In this case Fasta2UShER.py employs multiple alignment using Fast Fourier Transform ([MAFFT](https://mafft.cbrc.jp/alignment/software/)) to construct an alignment for each user specified sequence with the SARS-CoV-2 reference.
+In addition, Fasta2UShER.py considers missing data and can automatically filter variants at [problematic sites](https://virological.org/t/issues-with-sars-cov-2-sequencing-data/473/12) (also see this [pre-print](https://www.biorxiv.org/content/biorxiv/early/2020/06/09/2020.06.08.141127.full.pdf)).
+Fasta2UShER no longer supports multiple msa files as input.
+If you possess multiple independently generated msa's, please remove gaps and use the unaligned input option.

 ### Input

-Multiple sequence alignment file(s) (suchlike ARTIC Network multiple sequence alignment output) or unaligned full SARS-CoV-2 genomic sequence(s) in fasta format
+MSA file or unaligned full SARS-CoV-2 genomic sequence(s) in fasta format

 ### Options

-**-inpath**: Path to directory containing ONLY multiple sequence alignment or unaligned files in fasta format (make sure no other files exist in this directory).
+**-inpath**: Path to directory containing ONLY multiple sequence alignment or unaligned files in fasta format (Make sure no other files exist in this directory.
+Please also ensure that your reference genome **is not** in this directory to avoid iteratively adding the reference to the tree.)

-**-outfile**: Output VCF file name
+**-output**: Output VCF file name

+**-reference**: Reference genome fasta file with identical reference header to that of the input MSA (if MSA is used as input)

 **-unaligned**: Specifies unaligned input files

 **-auto_mask**: Ignore problematic sites per masking recomendations

-**-user_specified_mask**: Path to VCF fle containing custom masking recomendations (please ensure VCF format is consistent with https://raw.githubusercontent.com/W-L/ProblematicSites_SARS-CoV2/master/problematic_sites_sarsCov2.vcf)
+**-user_specified_mask**: Path to VCF fle containing custom masking recomendations (please ensure VCF format is consistent with [this](https://raw.githubusercontent.com/W-L/ProblematicSites_SARS-CoV2/master/problematic_sites_sarsCov2.vcf))

+**-thread**: Number of threads to use for MSA (Default = 1)

 ### Usage

-Please ensure that MAFFT (see https://mafft.cbrc.jp/alignment/software/ ) is in your system path.
+Pease ensure that faToVcf exists in the same directory as Fasta2UShER.py!

 ```
-python3 Fasta2UShER.py -inpath ./test -outfile ./test/test_merged.vcf
+python3 scripts/Fasta2UShER.py -reference ./test/NC_045512v2.fa  -inpath ./test/Fasta2UShER/ -unaligned -output ./test/test_merged.vcf
 ```

 ### Output

 Merged VCF with missing data for a particular sample denoted as "." in the corresponding genotype column.

 For the example above, a new VCF *test/test_merged.vcf* is generated (identical to the one already provided), which can be used by UShER to place the new samples.

+## matUtils

+We are now providing a toolkit, `matUtils`, which can perform a number of tasks related to manipulating and querying the UShER's mutation-annotated tree, such as the generation of the corresponding Newick tree or parsimony-resolved VCF file, masking out mutations, or calculating the number of equally parsimonious placements for a specific set of samples.
+Full documentation for this toolkit can be found under [src/matUtils](https://github.com/yatisht/usher/blob/master/src/matUtils/README.md).

+## Acknowledgement

+We thank Jim Kent and the UCSC Genome Browser team for allowing us to download the `faToVcf` utility (from http://hgdownload.soe.ucsc.edu/admin/exe/) for `Fasta2UShER`.
+Please read the license terms for `faToVcf` here: https://github.com/ucscGenomeBrowser/kent/blob/master/src/LICENSE.

 ## Reference
-**UShER:**
-* Coming soon

-**For Fasta2UShER, please also cite:**
-* Yatish Turakhia, Bryan Thornlow, Landen Gozashti, Angie S. Hinrichs, Jason D. Fernandes, David Haussler, and Russell Corbett-Detig, "Stability of SARS-CoV-2 Phylogenies", bioRxiv [pre-print](https://www.biorxiv.org/content/10.1101/2020.06.08.141127v1) 2020.
+* Yatish Turakhia, Nicola De Maio, Bryan Thornlow, Landen Gozashti, Robert Lanfear, Conor R. Walker, Angie S. Hinrichs, Jason D. Fernandes, Rui Borges, Greg Slodkowicz, Lukas Weilguny, David Haussler, Nick Goldman and Russell Corbett-Detig, "Stability of SARS-CoV-2 Phylogenies", PLOS Genetics 2020 (https://doi.org/10.1371/journal.pgen.1009175).